 Augmenting the in-store shopping experience

 Continuous improvement initiatives are a great way to iterate and enhance existing features.
-Occasionally they become an opportunity to instigate more fundamental change too.
+Occasionally, they present an opportunity to initiate more fundamental change.
 The scanner project helped me turn a neglected feature into a catalyst for redefining the in-store experience.

 Challenge